matej-kotrba/hangman/README.md

 OR

-#1 to try online go on internet address https://mkit2009-hangman.vercel.app
+#1 to try online go on address https://mkit2009-hangman.vercel.app